wenhuwang/mcp-k8s-eye/README.md

 - `resource_list`: List detailed resource information about all resources in a namespace
 - `resource_create_or_update`: Create or update a resource in a namespace
 - `resource_delete`: Delete a resource in a namespace
+- `resource_describe`: Describe a resource detailed information in a namespace
 - `deployment_scale`: Scale a deployment in a namespace
 - `pod_exec`: Execute a command in a pod in a namespace`
 - `pod_logs`: Get logs from a pod in a namespace